 - b.
-HIV is found in large numbers in sexual secretions, such as semen in males and vaginal secretions in females, blood and breast milk.
-HIV is not found in sweat. - c.
+HIV is found in large numbers in sexual secretions, blood and breast milk. - c.
 HIV is transmitted in three ways: - Through unprotected sexual activity with a person infected with HIV.
-Having STIs makes it easier to get or spread HIV. - Through contact with blood that is infected with HIV: through sharing of needles or blades; or through a blood transfusion of infected blood. - From a mother to her child during birth through contact with blood or vaginal secretions.
-A mother can give HIV to a child through breast milk.
-An unborn baby can also get HIV from the mother during pregnancy. - d.
+Having STIs makes it easier to get or spread HIV. - Through contact with blood that is infected with HIV: through sharing of needles or blades; or through a blood transfusion of infected blood. - From a mother to her unborn or newborn child. - d.
 When the virus gets into the body it damages the immune system by attacking "T-cells".
 The damaged T-cells reproduce HIV until the virus kills the T-cells.
 As more and more T-cells die, the immune system cannot protect the body from other infections.
 An HIV infected person will start to have opportunistic infections such as pneumonia, tuberculosis, herpes simplex, candidiasis, when HIV has broken down most of the immune system.
-This may take many years to happen.
+This may take many years to happen. - The disease progression has several periods (show the diagram)